Real structures on symmetric spaces: Introduction

 \section{Introduction}

-A (complex algebraic) \emph{symmetric space} is a complex algebraic $G$-variety $X=G/H$, where $G$ is a complex reductive algebraic group, $\theta \in \Aut_\C(G)$ is a non-trivial group involution, and $H \subseteq G$ is a subgroup such that $G^\theta \subseteq H \subseteq N_G(G^\theta)$.
+A (complex algebraic) \emph{symmetric space} is a complex algebraic $G$-variety $X=G/H$, where $G$ is a complex reductive algebraic group, $\theta \in \Aut_\C(G)$ is a non-trivial group involution, and $H \subseteq G$ is a subgroup such that $(G^\theta)^0 \subseteq H \subseteq N_G(G^\theta)$.
 The historical motivation for the study of symmetric spaces comes from the \emph{Riemannian symmetric spaces} (see \cite{Hel78} for an exposition); those arise in a wide range of situations in both mathematics and physics, and local models are given by the real loci of certain (complex algebraic) symmetric spaces.
 Therefore, given a symmetric space, it is natural to ask whether it admits \emph{equivariant real structures} (see \S~\ref{subsec:equiv real structures}).
 The present note aims at providing an answer to this question.
-In this article, we restrict to the case where $G$ is semisimple (see Rk.~\ref{rk:Gsemsimple}).
+In this article, we restrict to the case where $G$ is semisimple and simply-connected (see Rk.~\ref{rk:Gsemsimple}); in particular, by \cite[\S~8]{Ste68} this implies that $G^\theta$ is connected, i.e. that $(G^\theta)^0=G^\theta$.

-A homogeneous space $G/H$ is \emph{spherical} if a Borel subgroup of $G$ acts with an open dense orbit; see \cite{Tim11,Per14} for an exposition of the theory of spherical homogeneous spaces and their equivariant embeddings.
+A homogeneous space $G/H$ is \emph{spherical} if a Borel subgroup of $G$ acts with an open dense orbit; see \cite{Kno91,Tim11} for an exposition of the theory of spherical homogeneous spaces and their equivariant embeddings.
 Spherical homogeneous spaces are classified in terms of combinatorial data called \emph{homogeneous spherical data} \cite[\S~30.11]{Tim11}.
 By Vust \cite{Vus74} symmetric spaces are spherical, thus symmetric spaces are also classified by the homogeneous spherical data.
 However, these data are quite complicated to handle and also, those corresponding to symmetric spaces have no particular features to distinguish them from those corresponding to non-symmetric spaces.
-Using these data, a criterion for the existence of equivariant real structures on general spherical homogeneous spaces was obtained by Borovoi and Gagliardi \cite[Th.~1.17]{BG} (generalizing results of Akhiezer and Cupit-Foutou \cite{ACF14,Akh15,CF15}).
+Using these data, a criterion for the existence of equivariant real structures on general spherical homogeneous spaces was obtained by Borovoi and Gagliardi in \cite{BG} (generalizing results of Akhiezer and Cupit-Foutou in \cite{ACF14,Akh15,CF15}).
 However, this criterion can be difficult to apply in specific cases.
 In particular, in the case where the spherical homogeneous space is a symmetric space, the involution $\theta$ is not used.
 The leading goal of this article is to obtain an independent practical criterion using the involution $\theta$.

 Our main result in this note is the following (Th.~\ref{th:main result existence} and Prop.~\ref{prop:number of structures}):